 - You are bringing a piece of nature’s beauty inside where you can appreciate it more often.

 What grows successfully inside?

-Start by observing your surrounding, especially the quality of light and location of airflow/vents.
+Start by observing your surrounding, especially the quality of light and the location of airflow/vents.
 Also, be honest about your lifestyle and how much time you want to spend with your plant babies.
 These are the two most important factors for plant selection.
 Determine which direction your house and windows face.
 Have this information available when you go to select plants.
-Your sure to be more successful by selecting the correct plant for your conditions.
+You are sure to be more successful by selecting the correct plant for your conditions.

 Factors in plant selection

 - maintenance time (watering, pruning, fertilizing, re-potting, etc),